Tugs (TV series): Voice cast

 Director David Mitton also plays an old tramp steamer named Old Rusty in Episode 6.

 Episodes

 Tugs first aired on Children's ITV in the United Kingdom, and then on New Zealand's Channel 2 and Australia's ABC TV.
-Talks of a second series were never finalised, and eventually all plans to create a follow-up were dropped.
+In an interview with the Sodor Island Fansite in 2008, Mitton confirmed talks of a second series were never finalised, and eventually all plans to create a follow-up were dropped.
 Redubbed and heavily edited footage aired later as part of American children's series Salty's Lighthouse, which aired in 1997.

 The series also aired in Japan with Japanese voice-overs.